MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod03/LAB_03.md

 1. On the home page of the web application, verify that a list of two events displays under the Events Administration header.

 ## Exercise 3: Configuring an Azure Web App

-### Scenario

-Insert Scenario here

-The main tasks for this exercise are as follows:

-1.

-1.

 #### Task 1: Implement logic to read a configuration setting from app settings